 Egypt signed an inclusive framework agreement with the OECD, to become a member to the BEPS Project.
-Accordingly, Egypt has signed the multilateral instrument (MLI) agreement with the BEPS member countries, and should start implementing it soon.
+Accordingly, Egypt has signed the multilateral instrument (MLI) agreement with the BEPS member countries, which is currently enforced.
 Such agreement requires the implementation of the four minimum standards action points of the BEPS Project in order to cope with the dramatic changes being introduced to the tax environment.
 The four minimum standard actions address the following:

 - Harmful tax practices.

 - Dispute resolution.